 How does white supremacy show up in our lives and what is our work to do?

-In this episode Amisha shares a moment with author, speaker and teacher, Layla Saad.
+In this episode, Amisha shares a moment with author, speaker and teacher, Layla Saad.

-Layla tells her story of pivotal moments that catalysed her own awakening and how she began to change the way that she showed up and reconstruct her internal universe.
+Layla tells her story of pivotal moments that catalysed her own awakening and how she began to change the way that she showed up and reconstructed her internal universe.
 She explains how she learned to be of service rather than be a servant, and to deliver her work in the world from a place of strong boundaries and self-nurturing.

 Together, Amisha and Layla speak about their experiences as women of colour, of working and living in predominantly white spaces, encountering deeply ingrained white supremacy in spaces that they had expected to be free of it, and of the ways they have had to adapt to survive under these conditions.